Verification Guide 2013-2014

 5. What if I put "Will File" on my FAFSA?

 When completing the FAFSA, students and parents are allowed to claim their current tax filing status as "Will File," which indicates the tax filer will file taxes for the year at a later date.
 Those who claim "Will File" are allowed to use educated approximations when reporting financial information on the FAFSA.
 The expectation when completing the FAFSA with a "Will File" tax status is that the applicant will update the FAFSA at a later date when the taxes have been completed.

 Claiming "Will File" does not exempt a student from verification.
 Students and parents (if student is dependent) must provide a tax transcript in order for verification to be completed.

 6. Can verification change my aid eligibility?

 Verification is a process whereby a TCC financial aid advisor checks the information the student reported on the FAFSA against the information on the documents submitted by the student.
 There are times when it is necessary for the advisor to correct information on a student's FAFSA, which can lead to changes in eligibility in the type of aid that can be received, and/or the amount of aid that can be received.

 7. What if I do not complete verification?

-Students who do not complete verification during the 2012 - 2013 year cannot receive aid for the entire 2012 - 2013 year.
+Students who do not complete verification during the 2013 - 2014 year cannot receive aid for the entire 2013 - 2014 year.
 You can still attend class at TCC, but must find an alternative method of payment for school besides Federal Financial Aid.
-Students can complete verification any time during the 2012 - 2013 period, but delays in completing verification may result in being de-enrolled from classes by TCC.
-Additionally, students enrolled in the Tulsa Achieves program who do not complete the verification process may jeopardize their scholarships.
+Students can complete verification any time during the 2013 - 2014 period, but delays in completing verification may result in being de-enrolled from classes by TCC.
+Additionally, students enrolled in the Tulsa Achieves program who do not complete the verification process may jeopardize their scholarship.